SUBSCRIBE TO OUR FREE NEWSLETTER

 Even though Socrates appears to defeat Callicles' argument, we find ourselves ensnared on Callicles' belief today.
 American Exceptionalism is the legacy of Callicles, where the victimizer can create and maintain power, security, and riches (aided by lawyers, accountants, and publicists, who are conveniently for sale).

-Key to the success of the modern Callicles is the use of dishonesty to make the politics of ruthless power appear to be moral.
+Key to the success of the modern Callicles is the use of dishonesty to make the politics of ruthless power appear moral.
 One of the most crazy-making victimizations is the ability to lie with impunity.
 We were lied to about Saddam Hussein's weapons of mass destruction, about the alleged Vietnamese attack on the USS Maddox in the Gulf of Tonkin, about the RMS Lusitania off Britain, about the USS Maine in Cuba, and on and on, to make wars appear to be the moral mission of self-defense, when they have too often been instruments for the maintenance of world dominance, justified by American Exceptionalism.

 The dilemma created by Callicles is brought into bold relief when we think about Socrates counterargument, that people should work together, honestly, with justice and moderation: honesty, not lies, nor corruption; justice, not oppression; moderation, not inequality and exploitation.
 This dilemma finds its parallel today in the proclamations of Donald Trump, in the Callicles role, and Bernie Sanders, in the Socrates role.
-How the election turns out will speak volumes about how Plato's dilemma plays out in the drama of American Exceptionalism going forward.
+How the election turns out will speak volumes about how Plato's dilemma plays out in the drama of American Exceptionalism from now on.

 American Exceptionalism is the belief that, even when the US is flawed in its policies, those politics are justifiable because there is something innately morally superior about being an American.
 This alleged moral high ground comes from our international commitment to promote and enforce democracy and free-market capitalism--even when it boils down to supporting dictatorships and economic exploitation.